-"Prepare the road for the Lord,
+'Prepare the road for the Lord,

-make a straight path for him." '
+make a straight path for him.' "

-John the Baptizer appeared in the wilderness, proclaiming a baptism on repentance, for the forgiveness of sins.

-The whole of Judea, as well as all the inhabitants of Jerusalem, went out to him; and they were baptized by him in the Jordan River, confessing their sins.

-John wore clothes made of camels' hair, with a leather strap around his waist, and lived on locusts and wild honey;

-and he proclaimed - "After me is coming someone more powerful than I am, and I am not fit even to stoop down and unfasten his sandals.

-I have baptized you with water, but he will baptize you with the Holy Spirit."

-Now about that time Jesus came from Nazareth in Galilee, and was baptized by John in the Jordan.

-Just as he was coming up out of the water, he saw the heavens split open and the Spirit coming down to him like a dove, and from the heavens came a voice - "You are my dearly loved son; you bring me great joy."

-Immediately afterward the Spirit drove Jesus out into the wilderness;

-and he was there in the wilderness forty days, tempted by Satan, and among the wild beasts, while the angels helped him.
+- John the Baptiser appeared in the wilderness, proclaiming a baptism on repentance, for the forgiveness of sins. - The whole of Judea, as well as all the inhabitants of Jerusalem, went out to him; and they were baptised by him in the Jordan River, confessing their sins. - John wore clothes made of camels' hair, with a leather strap round his waist, and lived on locusts and wild honey; - and he proclaimed 'After me is coming someone more powerful than I am, and I am not fit even to stoop down and unfasten his sandals. - I have baptised you with water, but he will baptise you with the Holy Spirit.' - Now about that time Jesus came from Nazareth in Galilee, and was baptised by John in the Jordan. - Just as he was coming up out of the water, he saw the heavens split open and the Spirit coming down to him like a dove, - and from the heavens came a voice 'You are my dearly loved son; you bring me great joy.' - 12 Immediately afterwards the Spirit drove Jesus out into the wilderness; - and he was there in the wilderness forty days, tempted by Satan, and among the wild beasts, while the angels helped him.